 The projects are determined and ranked in four steps.
 These steps include:

-More information regarding project determination including ranking and financing, please follow the link below to view the FY2017-18 Budget and CIP.
+More information regarding project determination including ranking and financing, please click the link below to view the current CIP.